Shumit07/ACM-BCB-Workshop/README.md

 This workshop introduces an **Agentic Retrieval-Augmented Generation (RAG)** system designed for chronic disease management.
 Participants will explore how intelligent agents equipped with **multi-step reasoning, dynamic retrieval, and tool usage** can empower patients to take charge of their own care.

-A live demonstration will showcase these capabilities in a **diabetes case study**, while participants gain hands-on exposure to the architecture and workflow needed to build similar systems for broader health applications.
+A live demonstration will showcase these capabilities in a **heart failure case study**, while participants gain hands-on exposure to the architecture and workflow needed to build similar systems for broader health applications.

 ---